Failure to Launch - Male and Stuck at Home

 4. Treat Psychiatric Issues

 This is easier said than done.
 Drugs like marijuana have a very popular appeal.
-Most Avoiders that I’ve worked with claim the party line that weed helps with creativity and is medically legal in many states.
+Most Avoiders that I’ve worked with offer the party line that weed helps with creativity and is medically legal in many states.
 Truth be told, marijuana can be a powerful way to avoid feeling the anxiety required to mobilize oneself.
 While drugs and booze don’t cause avoidance, by and large, they both can be powerful contributors to making it worse.
-Parents—consider going to Al-Anon.
 Avoider—consider abstinence.

 6. Finally, Get the Ball Rolling